 The Dark Side of Board and Train Programs: The Hidden Dangers of Rushed Training

 Many pet owners are attracted to board and train programs for quick dog training fixes.
-These programs promise fast changes in behaviour, but this quest for immediate results might unintentionally expose our furry friends to traumatizing experiences.
-With the combination of extremely short turn around times and financial incentives, trainers in these programs often resort to a continuous increase in punishments to address unwanted behaviours until a desired result is achieved, increasing the risk of emotional distress for our beloved pets.
+These programs promise fast changes, in short periods but this quest for immediate results might unintentionally expose our best friends to traumatizing experiences.
+With the combination of extremely short turn around times and financial incentives, trainers in these programs often resort to a extreme measures of punishment to address unwanted behaviours until a desired result is achieved, increasing the risk of emotional distress for our beloved pets.

 The Dark Side of Financial Incentives: Hidden Risks and Dangers